 According to the Hong Kong Centre for Health Protection, seasonal influenza commonly occurs between January to March and July to August.
 The Centre for Health Protection advises getting the flu shot in the fall every year.
 Why fall?
 Because your body needs at least two weeks to produce the antibodies necessary to ward off the virus and in the meantime you should take necessary personal and environmental hygiene measures to avoid contracting or spreading the flu.

-Public sector: The Vaccination Subsidy Scheme (VSS)
+Flu vaccine in Hong Kong in the Public sector: The Vaccination Subsidy Scheme (VSS)

 While Hong Kong’s public health sector does not provide free influenza vaccination to the general population, it has implemented a subsidy scheme to encourage most vulnerable people to get vaccinated by private providers.